vuthuyduong/fungiclassifiers/README.md

 # News:

-The code for creating CNN and DBN classifiers has been updated to use TensorFlow instead of Keras.
+The code for creating CNN and DBN classifiers has been updated to use TensorFlow.
+(The old version used Keras).
 Additionally, for classifying sequences based on BLAST, we have developed a new tool called [dnabarcoder](https://github.com/vuthuyduong/dnabarcoder).
 This tool enables us to compute similarity cut-offs for different clades of reference/training datasets.
 Based on these computed similarity cut-offs, we can assign sequences to the taxonomic group of their best matches.
 It was shown in Vu et al. (2022) that dnabarcoder improves significantly the accuracy and precision of classification.

 # Fungiclassifiers: